lukebayes/zig-learn/README.md

 # Zig Questions
 First of all, even though I've hit some stumbling blocks, I'm really enjoying the language and looking forward to getting productive with it.

+Huge thanks to all the folks who have worked so hard on it, especially [Andy](https://github.com/andrewrk/).
+Please don't let the bastards get you down!

 Here's some introductory info:

 I'm building and running on `Ubuntu 20.04.2 LTS` and `zig version 0.8.0-dev.2275+8467373bb`.